Vaporim/SynthBrowser/README.md

 # SynthBrowser
-SynthBrowser is an open source browser made with the tech chrome uses
+SynthBrowser is an open source browser made with Chromium (www.chromium.org)